AbsaOSS/cobrix/README.md

 A: Update hadoop dll to version 3.2.2 or newer.

 ## Changelog
+- #### 2.5.1 to be released soon.
+   - [#510](https://github.com/AbsaOSS/cobrix/issues/510) Fix dropping of FILLER fields in Spack Schema if the FILLER has OCCURS of GROUPS.

 - #### 2.5.0 released 28 June 2022.
    - [#396](https://github.com/AbsaOSS/cobrix/issues/396) Added support for parsing copybooks that do not have root record GROUP.
    - [#423](https://github.com/AbsaOSS/cobrix/issues/423) Added `Record_Byte_Length` field to be generated when `generate_record_id` is set to `true`.